OpenDSA/OpenDSA/RST/en/Glossary.rst

        replaced by new data being read into a :term:`cache <caching>`.
        However, :term:`least recently used` is more popular than LFU.
+       Analogous to the :term:`frequency count` heuristic for maintaining a :term:`self-organizing list`.

    least recently used
        Abbreviated :term:`LRU`, it is a popular :term:`heuristic` to